Lechmi

-Lechmi is a Malayalam-language Indian comedy horror film directed by B.N Shajeer Sha, and story by Sajeer Ahammed and B.N.Shajeer Sha under the banner of Shamsher Creations.
+Lechmi is an Indian, Malayalam-language comedy horror film directed by B.N Shajeer Sha, and story by Sajeer Ahammed and B.N.Shajeer Sha under the banner of Shamsher Creations.
 The film stars, Parvathy Ratheesh, Maanav, Sajeer Ahammed, B.N.
 Shabeer, Deepu Parassala, Biju Sopanam, Sethu Lekshmi, Moly Angamaly, Master Jiyaaz and Master Faraaz.
 Parvathy Ratheesh plays a salient, yet enigmatic role in the movie.

 Plot

-The main theme of the movie revolves around four bachelors, Vineeth, Ikku, Stephen and Sudhi.
-The story advances on an incident that made unforeseen, dramatic changes in their lives.
+The central theme of the movie revolves around four bachelors, Vineeth, Ikku, Stephen and Sudhi.
+The story advances from an incident that made unforeseen, dramatic changes in their lives.
 Once a spirit comes to their flat.
 This Spirit (Lechmi) doesn't remember anything, where she comes from, her real name, who killed her, and so on.
 With the help of Baba Swami (Biju Sopanam), an exorcist they came to know more about the spirit.
-The story of the film revolves around the incidents happen after it.
+The story of the film revolves around the incidents happen afterward.

 Development

-The producer as well as an artist of the movie Mr. Sajeer Ahammed's friendship with the director B.N.Shajeer Sha and with the artist Maanav has paved way for the development of the story into the movie "Lechmi".
+The producer as well as an artist in the movie Mr. Sajeer Ahammed's friendship with the director B.N.Shajeer Sha and with the artist Maanav has paved way for the development of the story into the movie "Lechmi".
 Various discussions were done from the beginning and proper screening and analysis were executed from time to time.

 Working with their story, B.N.
 Shajeer and Sajeer Ahammed, following their collaborating efforts on the film stated that the film will surely create a radical impact on the society as it centralizes extensively on the pressing issues of women's safety.
 Through the characters of the four "gentlemen", the story points up the fact that humanity has still not completely dissipated from our society.
 Parvathy Ratheesh, who plays the leading role in the film commented that the story has impressed her since it is a female-oriented subject with a powerful pertinent message.
 The crew strongly represents the movie as "a real family entertainer."

 Lechmi's shooting began on 27 April 2017 at Thiruvananthapuram and was completed on 4 June 2017.
 The filming covered most of Thiruvananthapuram and Tamil Nadu border areas.
 Some crucial shots and song sequences were taken at Merryland and Chitranjali studios and at some places in and around Thiruvananthapuram.
 Actress Parvathy Ratheesh was injured May 2017 during filming in Trivandrum.